TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 22/Ezekiel 22.24.md

 ---

-Son of man, say unto her, Thou art a land that is not cleansed, nor rained upon in the day of indignation.
+Son of man, tell her, You are a land that is not cleansed, nor rained on in the day of indignation.